-To mark this day I thought I might share some Irish wisdom on motherhood and some Irish blessings for Mother’s Day.
+To mark and celebrate Mother's Day, no matter which date you celebrate, I thought I might share some Irish wisdom on motherhood and some Irish blessings for Mother's Day.

 Our mothers are precious gifts from God.
 So together let's celebrate their selfless, unconditional love.

 Some of these quotes are nostalgic and sentimental in the style of years gone by.

 Kavanagh's poetic words memorialize his mother.
 One excerpt even explores the notorious Irish Catholic guilt ridden style of mothering, but all pay well-deserved tribute to mothers everywhere.